Haceb: History

 2001 was a difficult period for Colombian industry, due to economic recession and increased unemployment across the world.
 Despite the sharp decline in national and international demand for its products, though, Haceb Industries continued its strategy of technological and managerial innovation, allowing it to continue competing successfully in the electrical and gas appliance market.
 In 2002, some parts of the production line were transferred to a heating plant in Copacabana.
 In addition, work was underway for the development of an improved conditioning and refrigeration plant.
 The DHA Water Dispenser 3.3 LT. was released during this year, as well as the Standard GM2 Line Refrigerators Soft Line.

 In 2003, in response to the need for increased strength against the FTAA (Free Trade Area of the Americas), Haceb Industries consolidated its position as a large-scale technology company, optimised its production and expansion and improved its portfolio of products.
 During this year, they purchased the brand Icasa as part of their programme to consolidate their nationwide profile.
 They also increased their investment in technology, launching the Integrated Management Information System ASW with the aim of connecting their entire supply chain together.
 The company also acquired a tool for 3D design: this allowed them to streamline the production process, optimise resources and reduce time taken for delivery.
 Haceb of Ecuador was established in order to increase the company's profile in Ecuador.

 2006 saw the company strengthening its position in international markets.
 Contracts were signed with major chemical companies, which prompted the company to comply with international trade standards.
 Additionally, Haceb of Venezuela and Mexico were formed.
 During this year, the company was very focused on technology, seeking to acquire new machinery and upgrade certain production processes.
 For the domestic market, two new Haceb Exhibition Halls, which house the entire portfolio of Haceb products and provide comprehensive advice to their clients, were put into operation.
-The first is located in the Guayabal district of Medellin; the second is located on the Company's premises in Copacabana, Antioquia.
+The first is located in the Guayabal district of Medellín; the second is located on the Company's premises in Copacabana, Antioquia.